currents-dev/currents-nx-example/README.md

 # currents-nx-example

-Example integration of NX using `@currents/nx` plugin for running cypress tests with Currents.dev
+Example integration of NX using [`@currents/nx` plugin](https://www.npmjs.com/package/@currents/nx) for running cypress tests with Currents.dev.

 ## Walkthrough

 `@currents/nx` uses `@nrwl/cypress` behind the scenes - you need to install and configure `@nrwl/cypress` following the [documentation](https://nx.dev/l/r/cypress/overview).

-You can recreate the example following the next step.
-Setup your project
+You can recreate the example following the next steps.

+Setup your project.

 ```sh